decipher2k/Windows-AI-Assistant/README.md

 <br>
 <b>Speech recognition does now detect longer sentences.
 Groq quota draining has been prevented.
 Chat history addet.
 It is now possible to do real conversations.</b><br>
 <br>
 <b>The Groq speech detection is now independent of background noise without speech.
-The Azure speech recognition has been disabled.</b><br><br>
+The Azure speech recognition has been disabled until quota draining has been repaired.</b><br><br>
 <b>Please note that WAIA is just a client that unifies different AI services.
 The program itself does not provide any AI capabilities.</b><br>
 <b>Windows control is done using plugins.
 So you will need plugins for it.</b><br><br>
 <b>Only use Plugins from the WAIA GitHub repository.
 Otherwise, they may contain malware.</b><br>